.NET Core End of Life

 The framework is designed to be modular, lightweight, and fast and also includes core features that are required to run any basic .NET Core app.
 If you want additional features, you can get these with so-called "NuGet" packages, which can be added to the application you are building.
 This allows applications to be faster, reduces memory utilization, and improves maintenance.

-.NET Core Support Lifecycle
+.NET Support Lifecycle

 Microsoft publishes new major releases of .NET every year in November.
 This is done to allow developers and businesses to plan ahead.
 Even-numbered releases are LTS (Long Term Support) releases that get free support and patches for three years while odd-numbered releases are STS (Standard Term Support, formerly known as Current releases) releases that get free support and patches for 18 months.